Fullchee/learning-linux/mac.md

 brew install tree the_silver_surfer cask node cask

 # cask install
-brew cask install spectacle qlmarkdown
+brew cask install spectacle qlmarkdown meld

 # VPN Shortcut on the Menu Bar
 # To remove it, hold CMD and drag the icon out of the menu bar